mariadesouza/cache/README.md

 # Redis Proxy webserver

-A simple redis proxy server that uses an in memory LRU cache to speed up data access from redis.
+A simple redis proxy server that uses an in memory LRU cache to speed up data access from Redis.
 The cache items also have an expiration to keep data up to date.

 # Design